I hear from many “older” job seekers these days who are frustrated with today’s job search process.

 If you are over 40 or it has been more than 2 years since your last job hunt, you are probably unaware of how much recruiting and hiring practices have changed recently, particularly with the growth of social media and also with the tough job market we have been experiencing.

-Regardless of age, being out-of-date is a very common problem and not, fortunately, an insurmountable one.
+Regardless of age, being out-of-date is a very common problem but not, fortunately, an insurmountable one.
 Here are some things you can do to address the issue, and become more up-to-date for your job search and your job.

 One of today’s “problems” is too many opportunities!
 Studies have shown that we humans are almost paralyzed when we have too many choices – which TV show to watch (when you have hundreds of channels), which coffee to order (when it comes in dozens of variations), and on, and on, and on…